jpainam/record_eti/README.md

 ### Installation
-- Install nodejs and make sure `npm` is available in the command line
+- Install [NodeJS](https://nodejs.org/en/download/) and make sure `npm` is available in the command line
 - In the project directory, run `npm install`

 ### Execution